WendellAdriel/komeet/README.md

 ## Configuration

-Copy the configuration files from the sample ones with the command below and update them with the needed values:

 ```bash
 make configure
 ```

+This will copy the configuration files from the sample ones and install the Front-end dependencies.
+Make sure to update the configuration files with the needed values.

 ### Creating Users